MichalOpoka/ecfr/cfr/title-16-Commercial-Practices/chapter-II-Consumer-Product-Safety-Commission/subchapter-D-Flammable-Fabrics-Act-Regulations/part-1615-Standard-Flammability-Childrens-Sleepwear-Sizes-0-Through-6X-FF-371/subpart-A-The-Standard/section-1615.4.md

 (ii) When afterglow has ceased, remove the specimen from the cabinet and holder, and place it on a clean flat surface.
 Fold the specimen lengthwise along a line through the highest peak of the charred or melted area; crease the specimen firmly by hand.
 Unfold the specimen and insert the hook with the correct weight as shown in table 1 in the specimen on one side of the charred area 6.4 mm.
 (1/4 in.) from the lower edge.

-(iii) Tear the specimen by grasping the other lower corner of the fabric and gently raising the specimen and weight clear of the supporting surface.5 Measure the char length as the distance from the end of the tear to the edge of the specimen exposed to the flame.
+(iii) Tear the specimen by grasping the other lower corner of the fabric and gently raising the specimen and weight clear of the supporting surface.
+5 Measure the char length as the distance from the end of the tear to the edge of the specimen exposed to the flame.
 After testing each specimen, vent the hood and cabinet to remove the smoke and/or toxic gases.

 5 A figure showing how this is done is given in AATCC 34-1969, Technical Manual of the American Association of Textile Chemists and Colorists, vol. 46, 1970, published by AATCC, Post Office Box 12215, Research Triangle Park, N.C.
 27709.